 I have never been physically assaulted by a man.

 Listening to the domestic violence excusers, like Dr. Phil, you’d think this was a rare and strange feat.
 How did I manage to date a lot, be married twice and not one man ever raised a hand to me in anger?
 (Since I’m just a potential victim with no control over what happens to me.)
 My men must have been saints or mild mannered, right?
 Wrong.
-I’ve dated some of the worst tempered, most aggressive men.
+I’ve dated some of the worst tempered, most aggressive men on the planet.

 I have never been assaulted because I won’t tolerate a man smacking me around.
-Every man who’s spent more than two minutes with me knows if he touches me in anger, at the very least, he’s going to jail.
+Every man who’s spent more than two minutes with me knows if he touches me in anger—at the very least—he’s going to jail.
 I also have to add that I don’t hit men, either.
-I don’t slap, kick, punch or throw things at other people.
+I don’t slap, kick, punch or throw things at others.